chassyflow/actions-upload/README.md

 Specifying operating system allows Chassy to determine compatibility with your machines.

-### Version
+### OS Version

-Version specifies the version of the operating system.
+OS version specifies the version of the operating system.
 It accepts any string, but here are some examples:

 - `22.04`
 - `12.0`
 - `2024.11.01`

+### Version

+Version specifies the version of the package itself.
+It accepts any string, but is generally expected to be [semantic versioning](https://semver.org/).

 ### Type